What's On This Page

 A flowering plant called ginger (Zingiber officinale) comes from ginger roots.
 The Zingiberaceae family includes the ginger plant and the flowering plant turmeric (Curcuma longa).
 The fact that these plants are members of the same family may make them appear interchangeable, but there are contrasts between the two, and there is support for both sides of the turmeric vs. ginger argument.

 Turmeric and ginger are well-known in Indian culture.
 Ginger and turmeric both resemble rhizomes.
-Both turmeric and yellow ginger have plant stems that resemble brown, knotty roots when purchased at the grocery store; however, when these roots are powdered, they may be distinguished from one another visually.
+When purchased at the grocery store, turmeric and yellow ginger have plant stems that resemble brown, knotty roots; however, when these roots are powdered, they may be visually distinguished.
 Turmeric powder is a golden orange, while ground ginger is tan or pale yellow.

 Drinking Ginger Tea to Cure Nausea